BleuBleu/FamiStudio/Docs/docs/song.md

 You should use FamiStudio tempo mode if:

 * You want to be able to visually control the position of every note at a frame-level precision.
-* You are not too strict about the BPM you want to achieve.
-* You are not planning to do sophisticated tempo changes during the song.
+* You are not planning to do smooth tempo changes during the song and you are OK with changing the tempo only at the start of a new pattern.

 You should use FamiTracker tempo mode if:

 * You are OK with using effects tracks (delayed notes, cuts) to finely tune the start/end of each notes.
-* You want to achieve a very specific BPM, even if this mean some notes will be uneven.
-* You want to have complex tempo changes during the song.
 * You need compatibility with FamiTracker.
+* You want to have smooth tempo changes during the song, especially in the middle of a pattern.

 # Editing songs